Pablo Reyes Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.5 K/9, which ranks 21st in the league.
+- The 8.5 strikeouts per nine innings compiled by the Rays pitching staff ranks 21st in the league.

-- The Rays' 3.70 team ERA ranks sixth among all league pitching staffs.
+- The Rays have the sixth-ranked team ERA among all league pitching staffs (3.70).

-- Rays pitchers combine to allow 60 home runs (one per game), the ninth-fewest in baseball.
+- The Rays surrender the ninth-fewest home runs in baseball (60 total, one per game).

-- The righty last appeared in relief on Wednesday, when he threw scoreless two-thirds of an inning against the Chicago Cubs while giving up two hits.
+- The lefty's last appearance came on Wednesday against the Chicago Cubs, when he tossed 5 2/3 innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.